Why does he act like he wants to see you again and then disappears?

-You were totally cool to write this off as a one-off, then it’s almost like he set out to make you like him.
+You were cool to write this off as a one-off, then it’s almost like he set out to make you like him.
 He suggested brunch the next day.
-Furthermore, he tells you he was surprised by the strength of your connection and he couldn’t wait to see you again.
-He kisses you affectionately as he leaves… then NOTHING.
-You are left with a world of WTF.
-It’s enough to make you think ‘where have all the good guys gone?‘
+Furthermore, he tells you he’s surprised by the strength of your connection and he couldn’t wait to see you again.
+He kisses you as he leaves… then NOTHING.
+You’re left with a world of WTF.
+It’s enough to make you think ‘where have all the good men gone?‘

 So why does he act like he wants to see you again and then disappears?
 This is a confusing modern-day dating phenomenon.
 It’s understandable if this happens to you that you feel left with a lot of unanswered questions.
-You probably also feel moderately ticked off that your perfect casual relationship intentions were derailed by his assault on your affections.
-If you’re thinking ‘I didn’t even like you that much anyway, then you made me like you, and now you’ve disappeared…’ this has just happened to you.
+You also feel ticked off.
+Your perfect casual relationship intentions- derailed by his assault on your affections.
+If you’re thinking ‘I didn’t even like you that much, but you made me like you.
+And now you’ve disappeared…’ this has happened to you.